mito-ds/mito/mitosheet/README.md

 yarn cache clean
 jupyter lab --watch
 ```
+If the `jupyter labextension install .` command fails, then you need may need to run `export NODE_OPTIONS=--openssl-legacy-provider`.

 In a seperate terminal, to recompile the front-end, run the command:
 ```
+npm run clean:all
+npm run build:labextension
 npm run watch:lib
 ```